AndyZhou952/mm_grpo/docs/user-guide/index.md

-rehensive documentation on using MM-GRPO for RL training of multi-modal generative models.
+Comprehensive documentation on using MM-GRPO for RL training of multi-modal generative models.

 ## Overview